 What are the penalties to abortion providers for committing an illegal abortion (one of the forms of abortion that my state has limited under the law)?

-Physicians who violate the post-fertilization ban is guilty of a level 5 felony and will lose his/her medical license.
+Physicians who violate the post-fertilization ban are guilty of a level 5 felony and will lose his/her medical license.
 Burns Ind.
 Code Ann. § 16-34-2-1.

 When abortion laws are violated, who can file a lawsuit to enforce their rights and the law?